OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ### Setting Up Your Testing Environment

 In contrast to the Android emulator, which fully emulates the processor and hardware of an actual Android device, the simulator in the iOS SDK offers a higher-level *simulation* of an iOS device.
 Most importantly, emulator binaries are compiled to x86 code instead of ARM code.
-Apps compiled for an actual device don't run, making the simulator completely useless for black-box analysis and reverse engineering.
+Apps compiled for an actual device don't run, making the simulator useless for black-box analysis and reverse engineering.

 For your iOS app testing setup you should have at least the following basic setup: